fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 ![browser showing error notification for trying to add too short of an anecdoate](../../images/6/67new.png)

-The error condition should be handled in the callback function registered for it, see [here](https://tanstack.com/query/latest/docs/react/reference/useMutation) how to register a function.
+The error condition should be handled in the callback function registered for it.

 This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).